 In the User view, your health bar shows the aggregate status of all runs under that user.
 A run means to execute a program or to operate.
-In this case a run is any flow in a template, for example, an initial import is one run, creating a contact is another run, and so on.

 In the run view, it will show the aggregate status of all the steps performed under a particular run.

 You can click on any integration for a selected user to see that integration's details.
 In the example provided above, let's say that you clicked on the "MailChimp to Hubspot" integration.
 This will now take you to the integration details page, which will look like this: